tatianegercina/FinTech/01-Lesson-Plans/12-NLP/3/LessonPlan.md

 * These features can then be used, for example, to classify a document to a category or predict the effect of an earnings call on a stock price.

-Let the class know that the remainder of the class will be spent on practicing ways to engineer features from text and then correlating those features to variables of interest in the real world: stock prices, earning results, or investment decisions, for example.
+Tell students that the remainder of the class will be spent on practicing ways to engineer features from text and then correlating those features to variables of interest in the real world: stock prices, earning results, or investment decisions, for example.

 ---